-We’re big fans of almond and other nut trees in gardens, particularly if you’re trying to build a permaculture system.
-Even though they’re not really fruit, they’re definitely one of the trees to consider when you’re planning what to plant.
+Even though they’re not really fruit, almonds are definitely one of the trees to consider when you’re planning what to plant.
+We’ve written about almonds before here.

 Apart from the orchards on our farm, we also have a pretty big garden.
-We grow a wide variety of fruit and nut trees, including 8 almond trees (2 each of 4 different varieties) under net.
+We grow a wide variety of fruit and nut trees, including 8 almond trees (2 each of 4 different varieties) under netting.

 In past years we’ve found fallen almonds are a pain to find in the grass.
 This is particularly true if we’ve let it grow quite long underneath the almond trees (which we’ve been guilty of, many times).